Wayneotc/Wayneotc/README.md

-# 💫 About Me:
+# About Me:

 📊 Data Scientist | Python | Machine Learning | Data Visualization

-Hi there! 👋 I'm Wayne, a passionate data scientist on a mission to turn data into meaningful insights.
+I'm Wayne, a passionate data scientist on a mission to turn data into meaningful insights.
 I thrive on exploring complex datasets, building predictive models, and communicating findings through compelling visualizations.
 My goal is to leverage data to solve real-world problems and drive informed decisions.

 ## 🔹 What I’m Working On